Categories

 Seed development

 By the end of the day – whether fertilised or not – the petals will wither into a little blob at the end of the flower stalk.
-(Side note: if you touch this blob within the first day or so after the flower dies, your fingers will be stained by a sticky liquid the colour of the petals!)
+(Side note: if you touch this blob within the first day or two after the flower dies, your fingers will be stained by a sticky liquid the colour of the petals!)

 Spent flower from Tradescantia zebrina 'Burgundy', with the petals shriveled away